SonyaMoisset/Team-Treehouse_Training/10-Learn-Django/07-Django-Basics.md

 # Django Basics
 - Say Hello to Django
+- What a View!